Sara-Tucker/c-sharp-notes/wpf.md

 <br>

 ## Layout
 Two main container controls used for layout: StackPanel and Grid.
-StackPanel stack controls vertically or horizontally and automatically size them.
+StackPanel stack controls vertically or horizontally and automatically size controls so they use only the space that they need and no more.
 For layouts other than a straight stack, like two columns, use a Grid.

+Margin = Outside
+Padding = Inside

 <br>
 <br>